fluxninja/aperture/docs/content/concepts/infra-meter.md

-The Aperture agent process has a built-in [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector), which allows defining collection pipelines to gather metrics from [various sources](integration).
+The Aperture agent process has a built-in [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector), which allows defining collection pipelines to gather metrics from [various sources][integration].
 The _Infra Meter_ is a type of policy resource that facilitates the setup of OpenTelemetry pipelines at Aperture agents.
 It primarily defines receivers, processors, and a single metrics pipeline.
 The metrics pipeline data is exported to the Prometheus instance configured in Aperture controller.